 A Little Goes Along Way

-You do not need many cherries for this recipe just enough to make a cup or chopped cupful.
+You do not need many cherries for this recipe.
 I find it takes around 20 cherries to fill the cup the way I like my cherries chopped.
 I have good size chunks of cherry after I have finished pitting them.
 Any of the pieces that may be a bit big, I cut in half.
 If you want finer chopped cherry pieces, you will find it will take more cherries and you will have a bit more cherry juice in your cup.
 The extra juice will only make the brownie nice and moist.
 If you feel you have too much juice, just drain some from your measuring cup.

 The Pitting Experience

 Speaking of pitting, there are cherry pitters, the YouTube how to get the pit out with a straw or paperclip trick, but I just cut the cherry in half and get the pit out with my fingers.
 If you use a pitter and cherries are ripe, I suggest using a tall bowl to catch not only the cherry but the juice that seems to fly all around.
 The other thing with pitters is it does not always get the pit out and you still have to dig or cut for it.
 This is due to the fact pits do not realize they are supposed to grown in the middle of cherries.
 Sometimes you will find them off to one side or the other.

 Easy to Make, But You Have to Wait